SJSU272LabF18/DockerGUI/README.md

 3)	Divjyot Singh Khanuja
 4)	Jasnoor Brar

-No of Ideas: 04
+No of Ideas: 02

-Idea 1: Medication assistance and safety for Alzheimer patients
+Idea 1: Medication assistance and safety for Alzheimer patients MODIFIED ##

 Abstract